 - Always follow the safety guidance of your dive shop, liveaboard or dive resort, and only ever dive with a reputable operator that meets your safety expectations.
 If you have questions or concerns, talk with them about what they are doing to help keep divers safe during these times.

 The WHO has recommended that all travelers should reconsider their need to travel.
 This is especially applicable to the elderly and people with underlying health conditions, though is advice to be heeded for everyone.

-In the event that you have necessary and unavoidable travels during the COVID-19 pandemic or need to travel immediately after the outbreak, here are some tips for your safety during the journey.
+In the event that you have necessary and unavoidable travels during the COVID-19 pandemic, here are some tips for your safety during the journey.